How much light can my spectrometer capture?

 If your spectrometer is collecting light through an optical fiber it will be the core area and numerical aperture of the fiber that determines how much light can be collected as shown on Figure 3.
 However, the light captured by the fiber may be further reduced if the spectrometer uses a slit with an area smaller than the fiber core area.
 Also, if the spectrometer numerical aperture is smaller than the fiber numerical aperture, you should use the spectrometer numerical aperture in the estimation of light captured.
 Finally, you should be aware that a typical multi-mode fiber will decrease your throughput by ~50% due to the reflection loss at the two end faces as well as the propagation loss through the fiber.

 The slit of a spectrometer will typically be rectangular shaped with a one dimension much longer than the other.
 A fiber bundle can be used to collect light from a circular area and convert it into a rectangular area matching the slit area as shown on Figure 4.
-The light capture by each individual fiber is the same as in Figure 3, but since we now have N fiber the amount of light capture is also N-times larger.
+The light capture by each individual fiber is the same as in Figure 3, but since we now have N fibers the amount of light captured is also N-times larger.
 Just as the case for the single multi-mode, the fiber bundle will also cause a ~50% power loss.